 The accompanying unaudited quarterly condensed consolidated financial statements have been prepared pursuant to the rules and regulations for reporting on Form 10-Q. Accordingly, certain information and footnotes required by accounting principles generally accepted in the United States of America ("GAAP") have been condensed or omitted.
-These interim statements should be read in conjunction with the audited consolidated financial statements and the notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018.
+These interim statements should be read in conjunction with the audited consolidated financial statements and the notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018 (the "2018 Form 10-K").

-The unaudited quarterly condensed consolidated financial statements have been prepared on the same basis as the audited annual consolidated financial statements and, in the opinion of management, contain all adjustments (consisting of only normal recurring adjustments) necessary to state fairly the financial information set forth therein, in accordance with GAAP.
+The unaudited quarterly condensed consolidated financial statements have been prepared on the same basis as the audited annual consolidated financial statements and, in the opinion of management, contain all adjustments (consisting of only normal recurring adjustments) necessary to state fairly the financial information set forth therein in accordance with GAAP.
 Certain prior period amounts in the condensed consolidated financial statements and the accompanying notes have been reclassified to conform to the current period's presentation.
-The year-end condensed consolidated balance sheet data provided herein were derived from audited financial statements, but do not include all disclosures required by GAAP.
+The year-end condensed consolidated balance sheet data provided herein were derived from audited financial statements included in the 2018 Form 10-K, but do not include all disclosures required by GAAP.
 The Company's quarterly results fluctuate.
 As a result, the Company believes the results of operations for this interim period presented are not indicative of the results to be expected for any future periods.

-The Company changed its presentation of its consolidated statement of operations to display non-operating activities, including foreign exchange gain (loss), and certain other income or expenses as a separate line item below income from operations.
+The Company changed its presentation of its Consolidated Statement of Earnings and Comprehensive Income to display non-operating activities, including foreign exchange gain (loss), and certain other income or expenses as a separate line item below income from operations.
 Foreign exchange gain (loss), and other was previously included in general and administrative expenses and in income from operations.
-The change did not affect income before taxes and net income as previously presented for the three months and six months ended June 30, 2018.
+The change did not affect income before taxes and net income as previously presented for the three months and nine months ended September 30, 2018.